AnandChowdhary/events/events/2020/enactus-iitd-panel.md

 date: 2020-07-15
 city: New Delhi
 country: IN
-venue: Indian Institute of Technology Delhi (Remote)
+venue: Indian Institute of Technology Delhi
 ---

 # Changemaker Workshop at Enactus, IIT Delhi